f-droid/fdroid-website/_docs/Reproducible_Builds.md

 updates for apps which were built and signed by F-Droid.

-This requires extracting and adding (upstream) developer signatures to fdroiddata.
+This requires extracting and adding (upstream) developer signatures to _fdroiddata_.
 These signatures are then later copied to the unsigned APK built from the _fdroiddata_ recipe.
 We provide a command for easily extracting signatures from APKs: